SmithWillSuffice/ohanga-pai/content/blog/19_europonzi.md

 psychologically long enough before the others crumble.

 This is why USA and Australian states are not currency issuers.
-But in their case the Federal government is a fiscal authority constantly injecting US dollars through both discretionary but *crucially* through several non-discretionary means, which are baked-in to law (welfare payments, pension payments, and various other long term budget commitments).
+But in their case the Federal government is a fiscal authority constantly injecting USD (AUD) dollars through both discretionary but *crucially* through several non-discretionary means, which are baked-in to law (welfare payments, pension payments, and various other long term budget commitments).